 For Passap knitters, a bible on using a single shape (triangle) and creating infinite variations by technique modifications, adaptable for use on the E6000, was published in 1988

-Brother Ribber Techniques Book illustration is missing lili position for lever
+Brother Ribber Techniques Book illustration is missing lili position for the slide lever

 some of my previous posts on DBJ color separations